George Robert Sims: Journalism, satire and social writings

 "week after week... the page read freshly and seemed always to have something new in it.
 It was sprinkled with neat little epigrams in verse, patriotic songs or parodies, with jokes, puns, conundrums, catch-words.
 He talked of politics... philanthropy, amusement, reminiscence, food and drink, and such travel as so confirmed a Cockney could enjoy. ...[H]e would champion the cause of the unfortunate middle classes....
 He took his readers into his confidence, and told them all about... his friends... his pets. ...
 And he contrived to do this without ever becoming egotistical or a bore."

 Sims is best remembered for his dramatic monologue from The Dagonet Ballads that opens "It is Christmas Day in the workhouse".
 Its zealous social concern aroused public sentiment and made Sims a strong voice for reform, dramatising the plight of suffering Londoners.
 He also contributed numerous articles from 1879 to 1883 about the bad condition of the poor in London's slums in the Sunday Dispatch, Daily News and other papers.
 Many of these were later published in book form, such as The Theatre of Life (1881, Fuller), Horrible London (1889, Billing and Sons), The Social Kaleidoscope, and The Three Brass Balls.
 In particular, in 1881, Sims and Frederick Barnard wrote a series of illustrated articles entitled How the Poor Live for a new journal, The Pictorial World.
 This was published in book form in 1883.
 He also wrote many popular ballads attempting to draw attention to the predicament of the poor.
-These efforts were important in raising public opinion on the subject and led to reform legislation in the Act of 1885.
+These efforts were important in raising public opinion on the subject and led to reform legislation in the Housing of the Working Classes Act 1885.

 Sims was appointed as part of an 1882 study of social conditions in Southwark in 1882 and as a witness before the 1884 royal commission on working-class housing.
 Sims also raised public awareness of other issues, including white slave traffic in a series articles published in the Daily Telegraph, later in book form as London by Night (1906) and Watches of the Night (1907); and the maltreatment of children, writing The Black Stain (1907).
 Together with Elizabeth Burgwin, he founded the Referee Children's Free Breakfast and Dinner Fund (1880).
 Burgwin had already been supplying free breakfasts and dinners at her school, but she persuaded him to write an annual appeal in The Referee.
 By 1900 it was the largest charity supplying free school meals in London.
 He also worked to promote the boys' clubs movement and campaigned to open museums and galleries and permit concerts on Sundays as part of the National Sunday League.